msulima/vistula/README.md

 let secondsThisHour = clock.getMinutes() * 60 + clock.getSeconds()
 ```

-`secondsThisHour`, is and **any variables that depend on it** will be automatically updated on every clock tick.
+`secondsThisHour` and **any variables that depend on it** will be automatically updated on every clock tick.

-# Built-in template language
+## Built-in template language

 ```html
 <div>